Zarif Automates

 MarketplaceCommissionUpsideBest ForSetup Time

-AutomationWorkflows.io15% (post-sale only)High discoverability, native automation focusn8n, Make.com workflows, integrations30 min
+AutomationWorkflows.io15% per completed saleNative automation focusn8n, Make.com workflows, integrations30 min

-Gumroad10% (direct) or 30% (discovery)Audience control, email list buildingPersonal brand, newsletters, membership15 min
+Gumroad10% + $0.50 direct/profile; 30% DiscoverAudience control, email list buildingPersonal brand, newsletters, membership15 min

-OpenAI GPT StoreVariable (negligible)Brand visibility, ecosystem playCustom GPTs, AI tools1 hour
+OpenAI GPT StoreNo general public seller fee scheduleBrand visibility, ecosystem playCustom GPTs, AI tools1 hour

-Your own site + Stripe2.9% + $0.30 per transactionFull control, direct customer relationshipHigh-ticket services, memberships2–3 hours
+Your own site + Stripe2.9% + $0.30 per domestic card transactionFull control, direct customer relationshipHigh-ticket services, memberships2–3 hours

-Gumroad is the play if you're building personal brand alongside products.
+Gumroad is the play if you're building a personal brand alongside products.
 You collect emails, bundle products into courses, and create membership tiers.
-The 10% direct commission (when you drive traffic) beats the 30% marketplace cut, so you need to own the customer relationship.
+Its current pricing is 10% + $0.50 for profile or direct-link sales and 30% when a new customer buys through Discover, so owning distribution materially changes the margin.

 Start with the marketplace that matches your current tools and audience.
 You can expand to three platforms within a month once you have a validated product.